Standardized Patient (SP)

 The student begins the exercise by interviewing the SP for 15-30 minutes.
 Then the SP "breaks role" and both the student and the SP complete online evaluation forms.
 Once the evaluations have been completed, the SP may provide the student with an immediate debriefing session, asking the student to self-reflect about the encounter.

 Who are our Standardized Patients?

 Our SPs come from all walks of life and are between 18-80 years of age.
-Many have backgrounds in education, social work, or some medical profession, but all must possess excellent communication skills.
+We strive to have a diverse roster of people of any race, ethnicity, religion, national origin, gender identity and expression, or sexual orientation.
+Many of our SPs have backgrounds in education, social work or some medical profession, but all must possess excellent communication skills.
 A flexible schedule, transportation, and punctuality are also necessary.
-While SPs are paid for training and working with students, most SPs find that their motivation to become part of the Standardized Patient Program comes from a desire to assist in the training of excellent physicians.
+While SPs are paid for training and working with students, most SPs find their motivation to become part of the Standardized Patient Program comes from a desire to assist in the training of excellent physicians.